This document details what is going to happen once your affilitation to the EUI ceases.

 Zotero Collaborative Storage and other online Apps like OverLeaf or Zoom

 The Zotero Collaborative Storage quota is available to full-time administrative staff, faculty and researchers only.
-If your affiliation ceases, your Library quota will return to the standard, drastically reduced, free one provide by Zotero.
+If your affiliation ceases, your Library quota will return to the standard, drastically reduced, free one offered by Zotero.
 Please make sure to reduce your Zotero library or to purchase extra space accordingly.

 Likewise, your institutional OverLeaf or Zoom license will revert to the standard basic and/or free account.